focus-editor/focus/LOG.md

   (not useful for the editor, but may be useful for games)

 # DONE
++ When dragging splitter ignore 0 to avoid blinking
 + Set some limits for splitter
 + Drag splitter
 + Change pointer when over editor